kubernetes/kubernetes/docs/proposals/service-external-name.md

 # Alternatives considered

-In the issues linked above, there is also some alternatives considered.
-I will try to sum them up here, but the list might not be complete or have all the discussion.
+In the issues linked above, some alternatives were also considered.
+A partial summary of them follows.

-One option is to add the hostname to endpoints.
-This was proposed in: https://github.com/kubernetes/kubernetes/pull/11838.
-This is problematic as endpoints are used in tons of places and users assume the required fields (like IP, for example) are always present and a valid IP (and check that).
-If the field is not required anymore, they can break, or if there is a hostname instead of the IP, they can break too.
-But assuming that can be solved, it was also discussed that the hostname will have to be resolved, with a timeout, sync/async and the DNS entry has a TTL and presents other problems.
-One option, not perfect, was to only resolve the hostname on creation.
-But this was considered not a good idea.
-The best thing was to do this at a higher level, maybe a service type.
+One option is to add the hostname to endpoints, as proposed in https://github.com/kubernetes/kubernetes/pull/11838.
+This is problematic, as endpoints are used in many places and users assume the required fields (such as IP address) are always present and valid (and check that, too).
+If the field is not required anymore or if there is just a hostname instead of the IP, applications could break.
+Even assuming those cases could be solved, the hostname will have to be resolved, which presents further questions and issues: the timeout to use, whether the lookup is synchronous or asynchronous, dealing with DNS TTL and more.
+One imperfect approach was to only resolve the hostname upon creation, but this was considered not a great idea.
+A better approach would be at a higher level, maybe a service type.

-There are more ideas on how to approach this problem on #13748, but all pointed to some problem.
-Ranging from using another upstream DNS server to creating a Name object assoaciated with DNSs.
+There are more ideas described in #13748, but all raised further issues, ranging from using another upstream DNS server to creating a Name object associated with DNSs.

 # Proposed solution

-The proposed solution is to add this at the service layer by adding a new `externalName` type to the service.
+The proposed solution works at the service layer, by adding a new `externalName` type for services.
 This will create a CNAME record in the internal cluster DNS service.
+No virtual IP or proxying is involved.

-Using a CNAME avoids having to do the lookup, decide a timeout for it, and having to lookup for it when the TTL expires.
+Using a CNAME gets rid of unnecessary DNS lookups.
+There's no need for the Kubernetes control plane to issue them, to pick a timeout for them and having to refresh them when the TTL for a record expires.
 It's way simpler to implement, while solving the right problem.
-And doing it at the service layer avoids all the problem discussed with doing the change at the endpoints layer.
+And addressing it at the service layer avoids all the complications mentioned above about doing it at the endpoints layer.

-The proposed solution is the one by Tim Hockin here: https://github.com/kubernetes/kubernetes/issues/13748#issuecomment-230397975
+The solution was outlined by Tim Hockin in https://github.com/kubernetes/kubernetes/issues/13748#issuecomment-230397975

-Currently a ServiceSpec looks like this (comments stripped down):
+Currently a ServiceSpec looks like this, with comments edited for clarity:

 ```
 type ServiceSpec struct {